 - 1. Using, possessing, distributing, purchasing, or selling tobacco or nicotine materials, including without limitation, electronic cigarettes. - 2.
 Using, possessing, distributing, purchasing, or selling alcoholic beverages.
 Students who are under the influence of an alcoholic beverage are not permitted to attend school or school functions and are treated as though they had alcohol in their possession. - 3.
-Using, possessing, distributing, purchasing, or selling or offering for sale:
+Using, possessing, distributing, purchasing, selling or offering for sale:

 - a.
-Any illegal drug or controlled substance, or cannabis (including medical cannabis, marijuana and hashish). - b.
+Any illegal drug or controlled substance, or cannabis (including, marijuana, hashish, and medical cannabis except that a student may be administered a medical cannabis infused product in conformance with Ashley's Law and Board Policy 7:270)). - b.
 Any anabolic steroid unless it is being administered in accordance with a physician's or licensed practitioner's prescription. - c.
 Any performance-enhancing substance on the Illinois High School Association's most current banned substance list unless administered in accordance with a physician's or licensed practitioner's prescription. - d.
 Any prescription drug when not prescribed for the student by a physician or licensed practitioner, or when used in a manner inconsistent with the prescription or prescribing physician's or licensed practitioner's instructions.
-The use or possession of medical cannabis, even by a student for who medical cannabis has been prescribed, is prohibited. - e.
+The use or possession of medical cannabis, even by a student for whom medical cannabis has been prescribed, is prohibited except that a student may be administered a medical cannabis infused product in conformance with Ashley's Law and Board Policy 7:270. - e.
 Any inhalant, regardless of whether it contains an illegal drug or controlled substance: (a) that a student believes is, or represents to be capable of, causing intoxication, hallucination, excitement, or dulling of the brain or nervous system; or (b) about which the student engaged in behavior that would lead a reasonable person to believe that the student intended the inhalant to cause intoxication, hallucination, excitement, or dulling of the brain or nervous system.
 The prohibition in this section does not apply to a student's use of asthma or other legally prescribed inhalant medications. - f.
-Any substance inhaled, injected ,smoked, consumed, or otherwise ingested or absorbed with the intention of causing a physiological or psychological change in the body, including without limitation, pure caffeine in tablet or powdered form. - g.
+Any substance inhaled, injected, smoked, consumed, or otherwise ingested or absorbed with the intention of causing a physiological or psychological change in the body, including without limitation, pure caffeine in tablet or powdered form. - g.
 "Look-alike" or counterfeit drugs, including a substance that is not prohibited by this policy but one: (a) that a student believes to be, or represents to be, an illegal drug, or controlled substance, or other substance that is prohibited by this policy; or (b) about which a student engaged in behavior that would lead a reasonable person to believe that the student expressly or impliedly represented to be an illegal drug, controlled substance, or other substance that is prohibited by this policy. - h.
 Drug paraphernalia, including devices that are or can be used to: (a) ingest, inhale, or inject cannabis or controlled substances into the body; and (b) grow, process, store, or conceal cannabis or controlled substances.